lindsaypoirier/STS-115/lab4.md

 At this point in the assignment, we will begin exploring and getting to know your data.
 We will be learning a number of functions that are made available through dplyr - a package in the Tidyverse that enables us to manipulate and transform data.
-The five primary functions we will be working with through dplyr include:
+The four primary functions we will be working with this week and next through dplyr include:

   - select() : select variables
   - filter() : return only observations that meet a particular criteria
-  - count() : count how many times each value appears in a variable
   - group\_by() : group observations according to a common value
   - summarize() : perform an operation and return a single value

+In this lab, we will focus on the first two - select() and filter().
+You can think of select() as a tool to reference specific columns in a rectangular dataset, and filter() as a tool to reference specific rows in a rectangular dataset.

 ### What kinds of variables are in the dataset?